 Claire Goldstein is a partner in our BVI Litigation and Insolvency team.
 She joined us in 2014 after having spent five years at another leading BVI law firm.
 She has extensive experience of complex multi-jurisdictional corporate and commercial litigation, trusts, fraud and asset tracing and insolvency and restructuring matters and has worked with a wide variety of clients.
-Claire has also represented clients in the BVI Courts on a number of interlocutory applications including urgent applications for injunctions, the appointment of interim receivers and other forms of interim relief.
+Claire also regularly represents clients in the BVI courts on a number of interlocutory applications including urgent applications for injunctions, the appointment of interim receivers and other forms of interim relief.

 Claire is recommended by Chambers and Legal 500 as a leading BVI practitioner.
-She is on the board of the BVI Restructuring and Insolvency Association (RISA) and is a member of the International Women's Insolvency & Restructuring Confederation (IWIRC).
+She is on the board of the BVI Restructuring and Insolvency Association (RISA) and is a member of INSOL and the International Women's Insolvency & Restructuring Confederation (IWIRC).
 Claire is also on the advisory board for the Trusts and Estates Litigation Forum.

 Claire continues to uphold "a very good reputation" in BVI disputes matters.
 She is “a great advocate” and “a good opponent” who takes a discerning approach to the merits of each case.
 She has particular experience relating to investment fund litigation and the obtaining of emergency freezing injunctions and Chambers states: “She's clearly very, very clever, conscientious and hard-working.
 If you've got a difficult or complicated case, she's just the person you want on your team.”Chambers & Partners, 2017-19

 Claire is recognised as a “next generation partner” in the British Virgin Islands Dispute Resolution rankings.Legal 500, 2020